KiwiGeek/AteChips/README.md

 ## 📄 License

-MIT — free for use, modification, and hacking.
+Unlicense License — free for use, modification, and hacking.
 Attribution appreciated.

 ---